 This expanding ecosystem has created a virtuous cycle of innovation, with ideas flowing between device manufacturers, third-party developers, and open source projects.
 The result is a rapidly evolving landscape that continues to push the boundaries of what's possible in mobile AI writing.

-Several clear trends are emerging that will likely shape the future of AI writing on mobile devices:
+Several clear trends are already taking shape that will likely define the next phase of AI writing on mobile devices:

 AI writing assistance will expand beyond text to help with multimodal communication—combining text with images, voice, and video.
 This might include suggesting relevant visuals for your messages or helping craft captions for photos.